bminer/node-blade/README.md

 Chunks are simply functions that return HTML.
 They behave a bit differently than conventional Blade functions.

-Functions are called with `call` statements, and their contents are injected right into the AST.
+Functions are called with `call` statements, and their rendered content is injected right into a template.
 You can also capture the HTML they render by outputting to a variable, as described above.
 Chunks, on the other hand, always return HTML, and they cannot be called using `call` statements.
 The only way to render a chunk is to call it via your code (see example below).

 One reason you might define a chunk is to pass it to